hexters/hexa-docs/README.md

     }

     . . .
 }
 ```

 ### Widget

-How to declare access permission for Widget:
+To declare access permissions to a Widget, note that the method `canView()` is used.

 ```php
 use Filament\Widgets\StatsOverviewWidget as BaseWidget;
 use Hexters\Hexa\Traits\HexAccess;